 What Does the Certification Tell Me?

-- Your certification does not assign a value to your diamond.
+The diamond certification provides important details on the 4Cs – cut, clarity, color, and carat weight.
+Ensure the certification number on your diamond matches the report to verify authenticity.
+Your certification does not assign a value to your diamond.
 For value, you need an appraisal.